shubhamk1403/college_website_simple/README.md

 # OVERVIEW

 I created this website couple of months ago when I was learning CSS.
-This is website is a combination of static as well as dynamic pages.
+This website is a combination of static as well as dynamic pages.
 I used Netbeans IDE for the Java part of this project.
 Most of the css content used here is learnt on W3Schools so there can be some similarity.

 This site is under construction and I'm trying to design the whole website using Java Spring Framework so this project will see a lot of commits in the coming days.